Raghavmunjal/Hybrid-Sorting-C-project-/Readme.md

 # Library For Hybrid Sorting Algorithm

+**A Hybrid Algorithm is an algorithm that combines two or more other algorithms that solve the same problem**

 ### Why Hybrid Sorting Algorithm in C Language?
 Standard C library provides qsort function that can be used for sorting , qsort function uses QuickSort algorithm to sort .
 C might be the fastest language but qsort is very slow.
 Quick sort is not a stable algorithm.